Let be a cubic or quartic polynomial in with simple zeros, and let be a rational function of and containing at least one odd power of . Then

 If is an integer, then

 Bulirsch’s integrals are linear combinations of Legendre’s integrals that are chosen to facilitate computational application of Bartky’s transformation (Bartky (1938)).
-Two are defined by
+Three are defined by

 Here are real parameters, and and are real or complex variables, with , .
 If , then the integral in (19.2.11) is a Cauchy principal value.